-Lectures and practical work eight hours a week in farm surveying and leveling, plotting results, and making profiles for the establishment of farm drainage, irrigation, road and bridge making, farm buildings, fences, implements and permanent improvements.
-The study of domestic animals. history and description of various breeds of horses, cattle, sheep and swine, with their merits and demerits.
-General notes on care of stock and selection for specific purposes. whether for work, dairy or fattening, with special reference to their breeding and development.
-Dairy practice, the construction of dairy buildings and management of dairy machinery and equipment, the latest and most approved methods of conducting a dairy business; effect of food, exposure and treatment of cows on the quantity and quality of milk, utilization of the products of the dairy, packing and shipping of dairy products and study of the peculiarities of markets.
+Lectures and practical work seven hours a week in farm buildings, fences, implements and permanent improvements.
+The study of domestic animals, history and description of various breeds of horses, cattle, sheep and swine, with their merits and demerits.
+General notes on care of stock and selection for specific purposes, whether for work, dairy or fattening, with special reference to their breeding and development.
+Dairy practice, the construction of dairy buildings and management of dairy machinery and equipment, the latest and most approved methods of conducting a dairy business; effect of food, exposure and treatment of cows on the quantity and quality of milk, utilization of the products, and study of the peculiarities of markets.